 - Releasing feel-good endorphins, serotonin and other natural brain chemicals that can enhance your sense of well-being.

-- Providing a healthy way to cope and manage your feelings as opposed to drinking alcohol, using drugs or dwelling on how you feel.
+- Providing a healthy way to cope and manage your feelings, as opposed to drinking alcohol, using drugs or dwelling negatively on how you feel.

-- Taking your mind off worries so you can get away from the cycle of negative thoughts that feed depression and anxiety.
+- Taking your mind off your worries, so you can get away from the cycle of negative thoughts that feed depression and anxiety.

-- Gaining confidence, purpose and a sense of accomplishment through setting and meeting exercise goals.
+- Gaining confidence, purpose and a sense of accomplishment through setting and meeting your exercise goals.

-Doing 30 minutes of physical exercise three to five days a week, such as walking, jogging, bike riding or lifting weights at home can help.
-You don’t necessarily have to participate in formal exercise programs.
+Doing 30 minutes of physical exercise three to five days per week can help.
+These can be easily accessible activities such as walking, jogging, bike riding or lifting weights at home.
+You don’t necessarily have to participate in formal exercise programmes.
 However, participation in sports and exercise classes can provide the additional benefit of social interaction that can also help some people with depression.

 Exercise and Dementia

-Pinnacle Health Group provides a range of services including psychology, physiotherapy, massage, clinical Pilates, yoga and more in multiple locations across Victoria and New South Wales.
-If you’re injured or need health advice, book an appointment from one of our CBD based health clinics or join a wellness class near you.
+Pinnacle Health Group provides a range of services including psychology, physiotherapy, massage, clinical Pilates, yoga and more in multiple locations in Melbourne.
+If you’re injured or need health advice, book an appointment from one of our centrally based health clinics or join a wellness class near you.